 Grant in 2019

-Power InnoTech is a technological startup based in Spain that specializes in high-performance power electronics tailored for industrial electronics and automation.
-The company focuses on developing innovative solutions utilizing wide bandgap semiconductor technologies, such as silicon carbide (SiC) and gallium nitride (GaN), alongside planar passive technologies derived from aerospace applications.
-By employing advanced power topologies and control strategies, Power InnoTech aims to enhance the efficiency and reduce operational costs across various sectors, including renewable energy, aeronautics, and e-mobility.
-Their commitment to disruptive power technologies positions them as a key player in improving industrial processes.
+Power InnoTech is a technological startup based in Spain that specializes in the design and manufacture of high-performance power electronics.
+The company focuses on innovative solutions utilizing wide bandgap semiconductor technologies, such as silicon carbide and gallium nitride, alongside planar passive technologies derived from aerospace applications.
+Power InnoTech serves various industries, including renewable energy, aeronautics, and e-mobility, by developing advanced power topologies and control strategies aimed at enhancing efficiency and reducing operational costs in industrial processes.
+Through its cutting-edge products and services, Power InnoTech strives to disrupt traditional power technologies and contribute to the evolution of industrial electronics and automation.

 Lumitech Production and Development GmbH